 Channel flow can be supercritical or subcritical.
 For supercritical flow the velocity exceeds the propagation speed c of a wave, which satisfies $c = \sqrt{gh}$.
 Defining the Froude number by Fr = U/c, where U is the velocity of the fluid, supercritical flow corresponds to Fr > 1.
 Supercritical flow is controlled by upstream boundary conditions.
-If the flow is subcritical flow disturbances propagate upstream and downstream, in a supercritical flow they propagation downstream only.
-A transition from supercritical to subcritical flow is called a hydraulic jump, a transition from subcritical to supercritical flow is a fall.
-At a jump the following equation is satisfied [16] (conservation of momentum):
+If the flow is subcritical (Fr < 1) it is controlled by downstream boundary conditions.
+In a subcritical flow disturbances propagate upstream and downstream, in a supercritical flow they propagation downstream only.
+The critical depth corresponds to U = c.
+Indeed, taking a rectangular cross section the denominator of the Bresse equation is zero if